OWASP/www-committee-chapter/resources/sponsors/readme.md

-List of many OWASP Global Sponsors (current and past) to help Chapters to find sponsors
+List of many OWASP Global Sponsors (current and past) to help Chapters to find supporters.